-Clutch pencils are predominately used by artists and usually have 2mm lead although there are some clutch pencils made by Faber-Castell and Worther that use 3.15mm lead.
+Clutch pencils are predominately used by artists and usually have 2mm lead, although some clutch pencils are made by Faber-Castell and Worther that use 3.15mm lead.
 As well as 5.6mm clutch pencils made by e+m and Koh-I-Noor.

-The Faber Castell TK9400 clutch pencils are one of the most popular 2.0mm drop clutch pencils a firm favorite of artists for drawing and sketching.
-The lead grade is marked on the barrel which is very useful when you have several pencils with different grades of lead.
+The Faber Castell TK9400 clutch pencils are one of the most popular 2.0mm drop clutch pencils, a firm favorite of artists for drawing and sketching.
+The lead grade is marked on the barrel, which is very useful when you have several pencils with different lead grades.

-As for incremental clutch pencils then the Staedtler 925 25 2.0mm are widely regarded as the best clutch pencil of this type.
-They are manufactured for the Japanese market who are crazy about their mechanical pencils and are usually marked with 925 25 20 Japan unless you are buying a European model.
+As for incremental clutch pencils, the Staedtler 925 25 2.0mm are widely regarded as the best clutch pencil of this type.
+They are manufactured for the Japanese market who are crazy about their mechanical pencils and are usually marked with 925 25 20 Japan unless you buy a European model.

 4. Wooden Pencils V Mechanical Pencils

-Both wooden and mechanical pencils have their advantages and disadvantages however they should not be thought of as something to be used exclusively.
-Mechanical pencils were never meant to replace wooden pencils but were designed to produce consistent accurate precise lines.
+Both wooden and mechanical pencils have advantages and disadvantages; however, they should not be thought of as something to be used exclusively.
+Mechanical pencils were never meant to replace wooden pencils but were designed to produce consistent, accurate, precise lines.
 Which is difficult to achieve with a wooden pencil.

-Wooden pencils are predominantly used for drawing, the tip of the pencil can be sharpened in different ways to give different effects.
-Depending on the type of sharpener the cone can be sharpened to wider or smaller diameters with long sharp points or more rounded duller points.
+Wooden pencils are predominantly used for drawing; the pencil’s tip can be sharpened in different ways to give other effects.
+Depending on the type of sharpener, the cone can be sharpened to wider or smaller diameters with long sharp points or more rounded duller points.

 There are some disadvantages to using wooden pencils for drawing.
-The main ones are that the pencil needs to be sharpened quite frequently and as you sharpen it the pencil becomes smaller and smaller.
-Once a pencil becomes too small to hold in the hand comfortably then many people will use a pencil extender.
-Check out our guide The Top 10 Pencil Extenders for more information.
+The main ones are that the pencil needs to be sharpened quite frequently, and as you sharpen it, the pencil becomes smaller and smaller.
+Once a pencil becomes too small to hold in hand comfortably, many people will use a pencil extender.
+Check out our guide, The Top 10 Pencil Extenders, for more information.

-Many artists though do use mechanical pencils when drawing, one of the main reasons is that a mechanical pencil is easier to grip and more comfortable to hold with a consistent weight and feel to them.
+Many artists, though, do use mechanical pencils when drawing; one of the main reasons is that a mechanical pencil is easier to grip and more comfortable to hold with a consistent weight and feel.
 Mechanical pencils give artists the ability to choose a mechanical pencil that suits their personal preferences.
 Maybe they prefer wider barrels or heavier pencils with metallic barrels.